 - Demographic and personal information.
 Information such as age, location, and marital status can help you personalize your communications.

 - Wealth indicators.
 Markers such as real estate holdings or stock ownership can help signify a prospect’s capacity and ability to give to your organization.

-Although these metrics are typically used to inform interactions with major donors, you can also use these insights to craft your broader GivingTuesday strategy.
+You can also use prospect research insights to craft your broader Giving Tuesday strategy.
 Demographic data, historical giving, and engagement metrics can help you decide how to segment your audience and construct your marketing strategy.

-For example, if you’ve noticed that a large number of your supporters are younger people who live in a certain geographic area, you can create targeted social media campaigns that appeal to their communication preferences.
-Or, if you have a dedicated group of regular volunteers, you can create a segment and reach out to them ahead of GivingTuesday because they will likely be eager to donate to your cause.
+For example, if you’ve noticed that a large number of your supporters are people who live in a certain geographic area, you can create a targeted direct mail campaign that appeals to their communication preferences.
+Or, if you have a dedicated group of regular volunteers, you can create a segment and reach out to them ahead of Giving Tuesday about opportunities to get involved, beyond donating.

 To get started with your donor stewardship efforts, demonstrate your gratitude and commitment to supporters by:

 - Meeting them where they are.
 Actively build a community by connecting with supporters through their preferred communication channels.

 - Creating experiences that fulfill their needs.
 Listen to your supporters’ needs by sending surveys and polls where they can provide feedback.
 Thank supporters for taking the time to complete your survey, and analyze responses to find trends in feedback.
 While you may not be able to implement everything your supporters share, implementing what you can shows you value their opinions and can improve your campaign.

 - Frequently expressing appreciation.
 Demonstrate gratitude by not only sending thank-you notes, but also showing supporters how their contributions make a difference with stories and statistics.